Bill Gates and Melinda French Gates finalize their divorce

-SEATTLE (AP) — The divorce of Bill Gates and Melinda French Gates has been finalized.
+SEATTLE — The divorce of Bill Gates and Melinda French Gates has been finalized.

-The Microsoft co-founder and his wife announced in May they were ending their 27-year marriage and on Monday a King County Superior Court judge signed the dissolution decree.
-The New York Times reports the court documents didn't detail how they would divide their assets.
+The Microsoft co-founder and his wife announced in May they were ending their 27-year marriage, and on Monday, a King County Superior Court judge signed the dissolution decree.
+The New York Times reported the court documents didn’t detail how they would divide their assets.

 They met after she began working at Microsoft as a product manager in 1987.
 The two were married in 1994 in Hawaii.